imclab/MaxObjects/README.md

-## The MaxObjects library is a collection of externals for Max 5 and Max 6.
+## The pg.library is a collection of externals for Max 5 and Max 6.

 ### MaxData :